Dhiraj123-star/spam_detector/README.md

 * **Naive Bayes model** trained on the SMS Spam Collection dataset
 * REST API built with **FastAPI** and interactive Swagger UI
 * Containerized with **Docker** and ready-to-run using **Docker Compose**
+* Integrated **CI/CD pipelines with GitHub Actions** for automated build, test, and deployment
 * Predicts whether an input message is **spam** or **ham**

 ---